That-Dev-Girl-Sites/jhalabi.com/_posts/2017-01-10-a-complicated-tale-of-research.md

   - pregnancy
 tags:
   - conception
+excerpt: This is a tale of two fertility clinics.
 ---

 This is a tale of two fertility clinics.
 I do not want to use names, so I’ll call them _Clinic Alpha_ and _Clinic Beta_ here.